bluescan/bip39tools/README.md

 confirmed when running the self test.

 ### Hardware Setup
-Whar hardware should this be run on.
+What hardware should this be run on.
 This software needs those entropy bits to compute the checksum.
 I'm toying with the idea of running it on an air-gapped Raspberry Pi Zero (non-W).
 Something like that.
 More to fill out in this section.

 ### Building